Our pelvic health team at Clifton Hill Physiotherapy can provide quality, evidence based care for prolapse.

 The most common cause is childbirth but other causes include heavy lifting, straining, chronic cough and constipation.

 Prolapse is common and it is estimated that over half of all women that have had a baby have some degree of prolapse, but few seek help.

-Symptoms may be worse with increased physical activity, increased sitting or standing and are commonly worse at the end of the day.
+Symptoms may include: heaviness or dragging in the pelvis; difficulty emptying the bladder or bowel or a lump or bulge in the area.
+It may be worse with increased physical activity, increased sitting or standing or at the end of the day.

 Physiotherapy for prolapse involves a comprehensive assessment and treatment includes education, lifestyle modifications, advice and strengthening the important supportive pelvic floor muscles.

 Even if surgery is indicated, it is important to see a trained pelvic floor physio to reduce the factors contributing to prolapse, and to strengthen the muscles to gain a better outcome after surgery.
 (Just as we would if we were having back surgery for a disc prolapse!)